gesellkammer/bpf4/docs/util.md

 Split a bpf into its fragments

-A fragmented bpf is one with nan values, dividing the bpf into fragments left and right from nan values.
+Fragments are defined by the separator, which is NAN by default.
+This separator splits the points in this bpf into fragments.
 A fragment must at least have two items

 ### Example